Rear naked choke: Catch wrestling's sleeper

-In modern catch wrestling circles, the term "sleeper hold" refers to a variation of the rear naked choke in which the individual performing the hold snakes the leverage arm across the opponent's throat (in the same manner as the traditional rear naked choke) and grasps their opposite shoulder, rather than the biceps.
+In modern catch wrestling circles, the term sleeper hold refers to a variation of the rear naked choke in which the individual performing the hold snakes the leverage arm across the opponent's throat (in the same manner as the traditional rear naked choke) and grasps their opposite shoulder, rather than the biceps.
 The opposite hand is also placed against the base of the opponent's skull in the form of a closed Hammer Fist, or on top of the head.
 The attacking wrestler then squeezes their elbows together, pushes forward with the hammer fist (if used), and crunches forward with the abdominal muscles, producing an extremely tight and fast-acting choke.

-Safe application
+Safety

 This choke, in either the figure-four or clasped-hand variation, is an extremely dangerous technique if used thoughtlessly or improperly.
-When applied as a blood choke in particular, it immediately reduces the supply of oxygen to the brain, leading (as mentioned above) to unconsciousness and ultimately (if not released) to brain damage or death.
-It is imperative, when using this technique, to be completely aware of your opponent's physical state, and to release the choke at any sign of your opponent losing consciousness.
-From the sport's inception, no fatalities have been reported as due to choking in judo.
+When applied as a blood choke in particular, it immediately reduces the supply of oxygen to the brain, leading to unconsciousness and ultimately (if not released) to brain damage or death.
+While no fatalities have been reported as due to choking in judo, there is evidence to suggest that repeated application of any stranglehold can predispose one to Internal Carotid Artery Dissection, with the rear-naked choke technique being directly implicated in one such incident.

+Additional information

+The rear-naked choke, with the proper setup, is considered very difficult to escape.
+Some common defenses include tucking the chin to prevent the choking arm from applying pressure to the neck.
+However, the person applying the choke can either use their other hand to pull the defender's head backwards, revealing the neck and lock in the choke, or they can apply the choke directly to the chin, which is considered a crank and is painful and will likely force the defender to tap.
+As with all choke defenses, the first step is to always fight the choking arm, which will maximize the defender's chance of escaping.

+According to a scientific study, the rear-naked choke is the 6th fastest choke to render an opponent unconscious.